Data-Visualization-Intro/4-D3-scatterplot/readme.md

   );
 ```

-Above we create a group element and use the transform CSS property to move it to the right and down (note that the left margin pushes our bounds to the right, and a top margin pushes our bounds down).
+We created a group element and used the transform CSS property to move it to the right and down (the left margin pushes our bounds to the right, the top margin pushes our bounds down).

-This is the "inner" part of our chart that we will use for our data elements.
+This is the inner part of our chart that we will use for our data elements.

 ## Step Four: Create Scales